The Florida panther is losing its habitat!

 Photo Source: Pixabay

-The human race is guilty of the extinction of many more species.
-It is very sad but actually a must to be informed about what is happening in our world.
+Humans are guilty of the extinction of many more species.
+It is very sad, but one should be informed about what is happening in our world.
 You might care to read the following post.